The Vienna Zoo is the oldest existing zoo in the world.

 Vienna Zoo’s address: Maxingstrabe 13b, 1130 Wien, Austria

-To reach the main entrance of the Vienna Zoo, the easy and best way is to use the park-gate Hietznger Tor.
+To get to the main entrance of Vienna Zoo, you must use the park entrance gate Hietznger Tor.

 If you plan to take the tram, opt for tram numbers 10, 58, and 60.

-If a bus is your preferred mode of transport, hop on to bus numbers 51A, 56A, 56B, or 58A to get to Vienna Zoo.
+If a bus is your preferred mode of transport, hop on bus numbers 51A, 56A, 56B, or 58A to get to Vienna Zoo.

-If you are traveling by car, parking is available at one of the Park & Ride garages a few Underground stations from the Zoo.
+Parking is available at one of the Park & Ride garages, a few Underground stations from the Zoo.